-The Health Care Assistant (HCA) program is designed to provide students with opportunities to develop the knowledge, skills and attitudes necessary to function effectively as front-line caregivers and respected members of the health care team in community and facility settings.
+The Health Care Assistant (HCA) program is designed to provide students with opportunities to develop the knowledge, skills and attitudes necessary to function effectively as front-line care-givers and respected members of the health care team in community and facility settings.
 Under the direction and supervision of a health professional, graduates provide person-centred care aimed at promoting and maintaining the physical, emotional, cognitive, social and spiritual well-being of clients/residents.

 The HCA program offers the theory and practice associated with providing personal care and support to individuals within the community and in residential facilities.
-Personal care and support includes emotional support, assistance with personal hygiene and other activities of daily living, upkeep of home, food preparation and childcare.
-Students prepare to work as caring individuals to assist clients/residents to achieve maximum independence in daily living.
+Personal care and support includes emotional support, assistance with personal hygiene and other activities of daily living, upkeep of home, food preparation, and childcare.
+Theory and practice are planned to prepare graduates to work as caring individuals who assist clients/residents to achieve maximum independence in daily living.